ibm-cloud-docs/containers/kubernetes-service-cli.md

 ### `ibmcloud ks cluster ca rotate`
 {: #cs_cluster_ca_rotate}

-Rotate the Certificate Authority (CA) certificates of a cluster.
+Rotate the certificate authority (CA) certificates of a cluster.
 Rotating invalidates certificates signed by the cluster's previous CA and issues certificates signed by the cluster's new CA to worker nodes.
 {: shortdesc}

 Before you run this command, follow the steps in [Rotating CA certificates in your cluster](/docs/containers?topic=containers-security#cert-rotate) to ensure that any tooling that uses the old CA certificates is updated to use the new certificates and to update your worker nodes.